 STC Testing: What is Involved?

 The Sound Transmission Class (STC) is a single-number rating of the sound isolation of a wall or floor-ceiling assembly.
 The higher the STC, the better the partition is at reducing sound transmission between spaces.
+Wall types should be selected carefully to provide the appropriate STC rating, but sometimes the field performance is less than expected.
 To quantify the sound isolation of an assembly in an existing building, Apparent Sound Transmission Class (ASTC) tests are performed.
 Visit our Acoustic Glossary for more information.